Use of Deep Neural Networks for Uncertain Stress Functions with Extensions to Impact Mechanics: Experiments

 We present results for two separate experiments.
 The first experiments uses the 18-fold cross-validation method described in Section \ref{approach_and_methods} where the validation and test splits comprised of entire experiments (18 fold due to 18 unique experiments).
 In other words, an entire temperature or strain-rate is left out of training and the CV errors measure how well the model could interpolate or extrapolate to said value.
 The results for these models are describe in Table \ref{jordan-our-cv-method-errors-table}.

-However, Jordan et al. chooses to randomly partition their train-test split without regard to the experiment of origination.
+However, Jordan et al. choose to randomly partition their train-test split without regard to the experiment of origination.
 In other words, some data of each strain-rate and temperature are in both the train and test splits during their experiments.
 In order to compare more directly with their results, we also conduct an 18 fold cross validation where samples are partitioned completely randomly.
 The results for these models are described in Table \ref{jordan-their-cv-method-errors-table}.

-Finally, Jordan et al. examins three polypropylene, uniaxial tension experiments at a strain rate of $10^{-3} sec^{-1}$ and temperatures of 25$^{\circ}$C, 50$^{\circ}$C and 75$^{\circ}$C to benchmark against Johnson et al. Using $q_{\alpha=0.5}$ from the ensemble model trained based on random partitioning of the data to ensure fair comparison, Figure \ref{Jordan_comp_fig} compares experimental data with our modeled predictions.
+Finally, Jordan et al. examine three polypropylene, uniaxial tension experiments at a strain-rate of $10^{-3} sec^{-1}$ and temperatures of 25$^{\circ}$C, 50$^{\circ}$C and 75$^{\circ}$C to benchmark against Johnson et al. Using $q_{\alpha=0.5}$ from the ensemble model trained based on random partitioning of the data to ensure fair comparison, Figure \ref{Jordan_comp_fig} compares experimental data with our modeled predictions.
 We find the RMSE to be 0.216.
-In \cite{JORDAN2020}, the Jordan model had RMSE to be 0.29 and the Johnson model had RMSE to be 0.78.
+In \cite{JORDAN2020}, the Jordan model had RMSE of 0.29 and the Johnson model had RMSE of 0.78.